Shubham189/ChunML.github.io/_posts/2016-10-12-Underfit-Overfit.md

 In contrast, what will happen if we use just one feature like we did in the beginning (or we can say that we provided a set of data which is poorly informative)?
 You have already seen that it resulted in a very low accuracy, which is not what we expected, either.
 We call this problem **UNDERFITTING** (or High Bias).

 Overfitting & Underfitting, in both cases, are something that we try to avoid.
-And you will be likely to face these problems all the time you work with Machine Learning.
+And you will mostly face these problems all the time you work with Machine Learning.
 Of course, there are many ways to deal with them, but I will leave all the details for a future post.
 This time I will tell you the simplest way, which can be seen as a "must-do" in the very first step of any Machine Learning problem.

 ### Splitting dataset for training and testing